The Flask Mega-Tutorial Part IX: Pagination

 <a href="{{ url_for('explore') }}">Explore</a>

 Remember the _post.html sub-template that I have introduced in Chapter 6 to render blog posts in the user profile page?
-This was a small template that was included from the user profile page template, and was separate so that it can also be used from other templates.
-I'm now going to make a small improvement to it, which is to show the username of the blog post author as a link:
+This was a small template that was included from the user profile page template, and was written in a separate file so that it can also be used from other templates.
+I'm now going to make a small improvement to it, which is to show the username of the blog post author as a clickable link:

 app/templates/_post.html: Show link to author in blog posts.